Improving Effective Leadership: Do You Want Comfort, or Results?

 How did you get good at what you do now?
 The same applies to the next thing?

-Despite your misgivings, are you willing to put in the work to be more effective?
+Despite your misgivings, are you willing to put in the work to be a more effective leader?

-Today is the day for improving leadership effectiveness.
+Today is the day for improving effective leadership.
 The world desperately needs it.

 It’s OK to make the decision, take the risk, learn from mistakes, and reject the myths about why you shouldn’t or can’t.